Skip to Content

 13. Toilet Paper/Baby wipes

-If there are no gas stations for 200+ miles that also means no bathrooms…so it’s best to have a roll of toilet paper or baby wipes in the car.
-There are plenty of areas to pull over and do what you go to do but DON’T litter.
+If there are no gas stations for 200+ miles, that also means no bathrooms…so it’s best to have a roll of toilet paper or baby wipes in the car.
+There are plenty of areas to pull over and do what you want to do, but DON’T litter.
 Make sure to bring your tissue with you and throw it away at the next available garbage can.

-Driving the Alcan Highway is a road trip of a lifetime not many can say they have done.
-If you make sure to have the above 12 items packed you’ll get to Alaska without an issue.
+Driving the Alcan Highway is the road trip of a lifetime.
+Not many can say they have done it.
+If you make sure to have the above 12 items packed, you’ll get to Alaska without an issue.

 universal soldier